epics-containers/ibek/docs/explanations/entities.rst

-TODO: this document should also reference the classes in the code that implement these concepts: (But at present Definition == class Entity and Entity == class EntityInstance and there is no class to represent Containers as groups of Modules as yet)
+TODO: this document should also reference the classes in the code that implement these concepts: (But at present Definition == class Entity and Entity == class Entity and there is no class to represent Containers as groups of Modules as yet)

 Modules